BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 > [!INFO]
 > Back in my day, we couldn't use CNAME records for the domain apex, as per [RFC 1537] (which
-> celebrated it's 30th birthday in February).
+> celebrated its 30th birthday in February).
 These days the kids are ignoring RFCs and [doing
 > whatever they want], where "whatever they want" means flattening the CNAME records into an A
 > record.
 >